 The maximum value of n for which the Max HE-MCS For n SS has a value that indicates support for that HE-MCS or

-The maximum supported NSS as indicated by the value of the Rx NSS field of the Operating Mode Notification frame if the value of Rx NSS Type is 0 or of the OM Control subfield.
+The maximum supported NSS as indicated by the value of the Rx NSS field of the Operating Mode Notification frame if the value of Rx NSS Type is 0 or of the OM Control subfield or by the EHT OM Control subfield combined with the OM Control subfield(#5536).

 NOTE 1—An HE-MCS indicated as supported in the Rx HE-MCS Map fields for a particular number of spatial streams might not be valid at all bandwidths (see 27.5 (Parameters for HE-MCSs)) and might be affected by 26.15.4.3 (Additional rate selection constraints for HE PPDUs).